-The carrier was unable to locate a customer at the address given on the bill of lading or the correct address if known by the carrier.
+The Carrier was unable to locate a customer at the address given on the bill of lading or the correct address if known by the Carrier.

 The customer refused or was unable to accept delivery.

 For a shipment moving on a non-binding estimate, the customer was unable or refused to pay up to 110 percent of the amount of the original estimate plus supplements.